codeinabox/cv/cv.md

 ## Profile
 Highly motivated and passionate senior full-stack developer.
 University educated with a major in computer science I bring a structured approach to development, employing processes of best practice, object orientated design, test driven development, behaviour driven development and agile iterations.
 I am able to grasp new technologies and legacy systems quickly.

-## Availability
-Please only contact me about contract and freelance roles based in London or allowing remote work.
-My availability is listed at [codeinabox.com](http://www.codeinabox.com/).

-## Skills
- * Versed in a diverse set of languages with strong experience using JavaScript, TypeScript, SQL, PHP and intermediate experience with Golang, Ruby, and Java
+- Versed in a diverse set of languages with strong experience using JavaScript, TypeScript, SQL, PHP and intermediate experience with Golang, Ruby, and Java
- * On the front-end strong experience of both vanilla JS and using React and Redux particularly making use of hooks and functional components
+- On the front-end strong experience of both vanilla JS and using React and Redux particularly making use of hooks and functional components
- * Advocate of domain driven design (DDD) in complex systems and using hexagonal architecture to separate domain logic from implementation concerns
+- Advocate of domain driven design (DDD) in complex systems and using hexagonal architecture to separate domain logic from implementation concerns
- * Strong believer in a test driven (TDD) approach to development where the acceptance criteria is the main driver
+- Strong believer in a test driven (TDD) approach to development where the acceptance criteria is the main driver
- * Using pair programming, code reviews and architecture design records to enable knowledge sharing within the team
+- Using pair programming, code reviews and architecture design records to enable knowledge sharing within the team
- * Ability to take on DevOps responsibilities using Docker, managing deployments with CircleCI and BitBucket pipelines and working with AWS and Heroku managed infrastructure
+- Ability to take on DevOps responsibilities using Docker, managing deployments with CircleCI and BitBucket pipelines and working with AWS, Google Cloud and Heroku managed infrastructure
+- Infrastructure as code using tools including Ansible, Terraform and Terragrunt
+- Building custom dashboards and monitoring in Google Cloud
- * Data modelling using relational databases and NoSQL schema-less databases
+- Data modelling using relational databases and NoSQL schema-less databases
- * Document indexing and search using Apache Solr and Elasticsearch
+- Document indexing and search using Apache Solr and Elasticsearch
- * Social media APIs including Instagram, Foursquare and Facebook's Graph API, FQL, and canvas
+- Social media APIs including Instagram, Foursquare and Facebook's Graph API, FQL, and canvas

 ### Recent Work History (contract)